Bablu7011/DISCOVER-DOLLAR-ASSIGNMENT/README.md

 This project is a complete **MEAN stack application**.
 The whole system is fully containerized using Docker, and the deployment is automated using GitHub Actions.
 The application is hosted on an **AWS EC2 Ubuntu instance**.

-The frontend is served through Nginx inside the frontend Dockerfile, so a separate Nginx service is not needed in `docker-compose`.
+The frontend is served through Nginx inside the frontend Dockerfile.

 ---